-5.1.22.1 FDP_IFC.1.1 The TSF shall enforce the [assignment: Mandatory Access Control Policy] on [assignment: subjects, objects, and all operations among subjects and objects covered by the MAC policy].
+5.1.22.1 FDP_IFC.1.1 The TSF shall enforce the [assignment: Mandatory Access Control (MAC) Security Function Policy (SFP)] on [assignment: subjects, objects, and all operations among subjects and objects covered by the SFP].

-Application Note: For most systems there is only one type of subject, usually called a process or task, which needs to be specified in the ST.
+Application Note: For most systems, there is only one type of subject, usually called a process or task, that must be specified in the ST.

-Named objects are those objects that are used to share information among subjects acting on the behalf of different users and for which access to the object can be specified by a name or other identity.
-Any object that meets this criterion but is not controlled by the DAC policy must be justified.
+Named objects are used to share information among subjects acting on the behalf of different users and for which access can be specified by a name or other identity.
+Any object that meets this criteria but is not controlled by the DAC policy must be justified.

 The ST author must also explicitly list the objects that exist in the TOE.
 This list must include storage objects.
-Objects should include data storage resources as well as input/ output devices, etc. The operations, listed in the ST, among subjects and objects must explicitly define all relationships between subjects and objects in the TOE, and must be consistent with the list of objects defined in the earlier assignment.
+Objects should include data storage resources as well as input/ output devices, etc. The operations listed in the ST among subjects and objects must explicitly define all relationships between subjects and objects in the TOE and must be consistent with the list of objects defined in the earlier assignment.